European-Unified-ID/euid-docs-preview/preview/docs/sdks/sdk-ref-java.md

 # SDK for Java Reference Guide

-You can use the SDK for Java on the server side to facilitate the following:
+You can use the SDK for Java on the server side to facilitate the process of generating or establishing client identity using EUID, retrieving advertising tokens for <Link href="../ref-info/glossary-uid#gl-bidstream">bidstream</Link> use, and automatically refreshing EUID tokens.
+If you have the applicable permissions, you can also decrypt EUID tokens to access the raw EUID and map personal data to raw EUIDs.

-- Generating EUID advertising tokens
-- Refreshing EUID advertising tokens
-- Decrypting EUID tokens to access the raw EUIDs
-- Mapping personal data to raw EUIDs

 :::note
 This SDK is valid for UID2 and EUID.
 Some of the code naming and URLs are labelled as UID2.
 These apply equally to EUID.